KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ![](google-maps-and-trends/google-trends-united-methodist-church-worldwide.jpg)

-According to the [2012 United Methodist State of the Church Report](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF) (the latest report of its kind), between 2000 and 2010, United Methodist membership in the United States declined by 7.8%. <br>

-According to [this excerpt from The Book of Discipline](http://www.umc.org/who-we-are/developments-and-changes-since-1968) published in 2012 by the United Methodist Church, United Methodist membership in the United States and Europe has declined since 1968.
-During that same time, membership in Africa and Asia grew significantly.
+According to the United Methodist Church, between 2000 and 2010, United Methodist membership in the United States declined by 7.8% (Source: [2012 United Methodist State of the Church Report](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF)).
+United Methodist membership in the United States and Europe has been declining since 1968 (Source: [The Book of Discipline](http://www.umc.org/who-we-are/developments-and-changes-since-1968)).

 ## Declining U.S. Membership in Mainline Churches